jerryliuoft/louvre/README.md

 - Show image on computer
 - No unknown third party scripts, only first party Angular + PWA File System Access API
 - Supports: jpg, png, mp4, gif, and more
+- Detect faces and search for people
+- Migrate and organize folders

 ## Feature showcase